One most common question that strikes in the mind of almost all new entrepreneurs is, “how long should a business plan

 - Be creative with explanations and use imagery, charts, diagrams, and more visuals that can explain the plan in less time.

 The graphical business plans are more effective than any other type, however, they require more effort and development time.
-Hiring an experienced business plan writer is the best idea, however, if you want to do it yourself, you may need help of a designer or graphic tools to develop a solid business plan for your startup.
+Hiring an experienced business plan writer is the best idea, however, if you want to do it yourself, you may need the help of a designer or graphic tools to develop a solid business plan for your startup.

 - Make your important numbers easy to find with summary tables and simple business charts.
 And provide related details easy to find in the appendices.